-Operational risk is defined as the risk of loss from inadequate or failed internal processes, people, and systems, or from external events.
-Operational risks faced by the Group are extensive and include robbery, fraud, theft of data, unauthorised systems access, legal challenges, statutory and legislative non-compliance, ineffective operational processes, and business continuity.
-Operational risk can also cause reputational damage and therefore efforts to identify, manage and mitigate operational risk are equally sensitive to reputational risk, as well as the risk of financial loss.
+Operational risk is defined as the risk of loss from inadequate or failed internal processes, people and systems, or from external events.
+Operational risks faced by the Group are extensive and include, among others, robbery, fraud, theft of data, unauthorised systems access, legal challenges, statutory and legislative non-compliance, ineffective operational processes and business continuity.
+Operational risk can also cause reputational damage and, therefore, efforts to identify, manage and mitigate operational risk are equally sensitive to reputation risk, as well as the risk of financial loss.

-The aim of operational risk management is to enhance the level of risk maturity across the Group by implementing and embedding risk-based control identification and assessments, and integrating the operational risk management process in all business units to ensure adequate risk management in an ever-changing business and financial industry.
+The aim of operational risk management is to enhance the level of risk maturity across the Group by implementing and embedding risk-based control identification and assessments, challenging the current status quo with regard to operational controls, and integrating the operational risk management process in all business units to ensure adequate risk management in an ever-changing business and financial industry.
 The Operational Risk Committee meets at least quarterly and has representation from all business units.